A transfer principle: from periods to isoperiodic foliations: Connectedness of the boundary of a fiber of

+Next suppose that the vertex defined by $(C,m,\omega)$ is not $\spl$.
+Then $\rank V_{2}\geq 8$ and $\deg p_2=2$.
+Integration of $\omega_{2}$ along $C_{2}$ provides a branched degree two cover having at least two distinct critical values.
+The preimage of a path in $E_{2}$ joining these critical values provides a pair of twin paths for $\omega_{2}$ sharing the same endpoints.
+The Schiffer variation along this pair of twin paths describes an isoperiodic deformation $\eta_{t}$ joining $\omega_{2}$ with a stable form $\omega_{3}$ with a non-separating node.
+Indeed, if it would join the two critical points to a single critical point, the local degree of the branched covering around the latter would be at least three, contradicting the degree two hypothesis.
+If it would collapse to a separating node, the degree of the restriction of the period map to each part of the curve would be one, and since one of the parts has genus at least two it would contradict Haupt's Theorem.

+It remains to treat the case where both $p_1$ and $p_2$ are injective.
+We will prove that the (\spl) vertex is equivalent to another vertex of compact type where the restriction of $p$ to one of the parts has non-trivial kernel.

-If both $p_1$ and $p_2$ are injective, we can find $p$-admissible decompositions of $V_1$ and $V_2$ whose factors are of rank $2$.
-Thus, up to changing $V_1$ by some equivalent element in $\bdcomp_p$ we can suppose $V_1$ has rank $2$, and both $p_1$ and $p_2$ are injective.
+If both $p_1$ and $p_2$ are injective, we can find $p$-admissible splittings of $V_1$ and $V_2$ with all factors of rank $2$ by using Corollary \ref{c:line ranks for injective} inductively to $p_1$ and $p_2$.
+In particular the vertex associated to $(C,m,\omega)$ is equivalent to a vertex defined by a $p$-admissible splitting having a rank two factor, so we can suppose $\rank V_1=2$.
+If $p_2$ is non-injective we are done.
+It remains to treat the case where $p_2$ is injective.